Corrections to the Black hole entropy from a Bose Einstein condensate: a semi-classical phenomenological approach: Generating quantum corrections for

 \section{Generating quantum corrections for $U$}

 In order to obtain expression (\ref{15}), an important constraint imposed by general relativity is provided by $U(R)=Mc^2$ that denotes that the energy of the black hole is provided by its ADM energy, i.e. the classical expression for the total mass-energy of the black hole.
 In order to obtain corrections to black hole entropy in our semi-classical phenomenological approach we must modify expression $U(R)=Mc^2=\frac{c^4 R}{2G}$.
-In \cite{20} we attempted to build corretions to black hole entropy in ultraviolet Planckian limit in terms of a possible non-commutativity at the Planckian length \cite{40} (see also \cite{41,42,43} for a generalization of the uncertainty relations (STUR) present in \cite{40}).
+In the following we justify the expression for the modifird intrnal energy in three different ways: with arguments related to possible non-commutative quantum gravity effects, with dimensional arguments and finally with an analogy with the Casimir effects.\\ Tostart with, in \cite{20} we attempted to build corretions to black hole entropy in ultraviolet Planckian limit in terms of a possible non-commutativity at the Planckian length \cite{40} (see also \cite{41,42,43} for a generalization of the uncertainty relations (STUR) present in \cite{40}).
 In \cite{21,22} we attempted to build corrections to the entropy by adopting reasonings that are consequence of the STUR in \cite{40,41,42} and as a result we obtain that spheres filled with a matter field with $\gamma\leq -1/3$ (soft matter) are possible only for microscopic Planckian spheres (see \cite{21,22}).
 Results in \cite{20,21,22} are based on the fact that corrections are due to possible non-commutative effects that are expected to be dominant very near the singularity where $r\sim\L_P$, with the singularity substituted by a Planckian ball with Planckian density.
 Moreover, Planckian limitations in \cite{21,22} for spheres filled with $\gamma\leq -1/3$ are based on the fact that constant present in $\Phi(R)$ is independent on $\gamma$.
 In the following we show that in our case the constant present in $\Phi(R)$ must be dependent on $\alpha$ and consequently also macroscopic configurations are allowed.\\ To start with, we consider similar arguments present in \cite{41}.
 The purpose is to obtain a suitable physically motivated expression for the energy $E=U$ corrected by quantum gravity motivated effects, with $E=U=Mc^2+E_c$, where $M$ is again the ADM mass and $E_c$ depicts quantum corrections.
 In order to obtain a suitable expression dor $E_c$, we consider the following "gedanken experimenten" (see \cite{41}): we must localize a given spacetime spherical region $S$ of radial areal radius $\Delta R$.
 To localize the aforementioned region, we must concentrate an amount $\Delta E$ of energy within $S$.
 This can be accomplished provided that no black hole is formed during the experiment with the usual condition:

 The well known time-energy uncertainty relation states that $\Delta t\Delta E\geq \frac{\hbar}{2}$, that in turns together with inequality (\ref{16}) it gives: